o3de/ROSConDemo/docs/URDF_import/HOWTO_import_urdf.md

 ## Import URDF into O3DE

-Run the ROSConDemo O3DE project and follow these steps
+Run the ROSConDemo O3DE project, load `Main` level and follow these steps

 Import `apple_kraken_new.urdf` file using `RobotImporter` button.
 The `apple_kraken_new` prefab should apear in the `Entity Outliner`.